jpoehnelt/secrets-sync-action/README.md

 ### `repositories`

 **Required** New line deliminated regex expressions to select repositories.
 Repositires are limited to those in whcich the token user is an owner or collaborator.
+Set `repositories_list_regex` to `False` to use a hardcoded list of repositories.

+### `repositories_list_regex`
+If this value is `true` (default), the action will find all repositories available to the token user and filter based upon the regex provided.
+If it is false, it is expected that `repositories` will be an a new line deliminated list in the form of org/name.

 ### `secrets`